imoldman/WBXMLFiddlerExtension/README.md

 WBXMLFiddlerExtension
 =====================

-This is a inspector for [Fiddler2](http://www.fiddler2.com/fiddler2/), you can view decoded wbxml info by this plugin.
+This is an inspector for [Fiddler2](http://www.fiddler2.com/fiddler2/), you can view decoded wbxml info by this plugin.

-# If you only what to use
+# If you only want to use

 * first, download and install fiddler2 (not fiddler4, which is not supported by now)